 Lost in Transit

-Experts claim that, best, a small percent of distressed NRI brides’ instances reached the prosecution level.
+Experts claim that a small percent of distressed NRI brides’ instances reached the prosecution level.
 And even if they do, they hardly ever fare properly.

 According to Delhi-primarily based recommend Aman Usman, who has fought some of such instances, the most important trouble in prosecuting cases of NRI bride abandonment is the reality that the perpetrators aren’t physically found in India.